Esgrove/othellogame/README.md

 I originally did this in Python many years ago for my university basic programming course assignment, and then a few years later implemented it in C++ for learning purposes.
-Since then, I figured that this could actually be a useful project to:
+Since then, I figured that this could actually be a useful personal project to:

 1. try out and learn new languages by re-implementing it,
 2. compare different languages easily with each other, and
 3. be a practical syntax, formatting, and tooling reference for each language.

-I have since cleaned up and improved both my old implementations in Python and C++, the two languages I have been using the most.
+I have cleaned up and improved both my old implementations in Python and C++, the two languages I have been using the most.
 For each language, I try to make the program structure and all the functions match as close as possible, while also trying to follow the best practices and guidelines for each language.